 Prague Sightseeing Tourist Attractions

-Prague Castle is the most famous attraction in Prague - The turrets of St. Vitus Cathedral, arranged in the focal point of the castle, ruling the horizon of Prague and are obvious from a far distance.
+Prague Castle is the most famous tourist attraction in Prague - The turrets of St. Vitus Cathedral, arranged in the focal point of the castle, ruling the horizon of Prague and are obvious from a far distance.

 As indicated by the Guinness Book of Records, Prague Castle is the biggest castle in the world.
 The bastion covers a region of right around 70,000 square meters.